 We are a biopharmaceutical company that develops novel drugs.
-Our lead drug candidate is called REMOXY® (oxycodone) Extended-Release Capsules CII.
+Our lead drug candidate is called REMOXY.
 REMOXY is a strong painkiller with a unique formulation designed to reduce potential risks of unintended use.
-REMOXY and three other abuse-resistant painkillers are being developed pursuant to the Pfizer Agreements.
+REMOXY is being developed pursuant to a strategic alliance we have with Pfizer under the Pfizer Agreements.